-- Component 3 you will develop your practical skills in the role of either a player or a coach.
-You will demonstrate a range of skills, tactics and strategies or compositional ideas while under pressure, in both a conditioned practice and a formal/competitive situation. - Component 4 you will undertake an independent study to complete a Performance Analysis and a resulting Performance Development Programme (PDP) in your chosen sport as a performer or coach.
+Component 3 you will develop your practical skills in the role of either a player or a coach.
+You will demonstrate a range of skills, tactics and strategies or compositional ideas while under pressure, in both a conditioned practice and a formal/competitive situation.

+Component 4 you will undertake an independent study to complete a Performance Analysis and a resulting Performance Development Programme (PDP) in your chosen sport as a performer or coach.

-Here you can see how parts of the A level specification can be explored through students producing a Performance Analysis and then developing a Personal Development Plan (PDP) in their chosen physical activity.
-Students will investigate two components of their activity - first the physiological component and then either the technical or tactical component.
+Here you can see how parts of the A level specification c through students producing a Performance Analysis and Personal Development Plan (PDP) in their chosen physic will investigate two components of their activity - first the component and then either the technical or tactical comp